 CAFS 2020 will take place in the traditional territory of the Anishinaabek, Haudenosaunee, Lūnaapéewak, and Attawandaron (Neutral) people, on lands connected with the London Township and Sombra Treaties of 1796 and with the Dish With One Spoon Covenant Wampum.

-Theme of the 2020 CAFS Conference: Everyone at the Table
+Conference Theme: Everyone at the Table

-In line with the theme of Congress 2020–Bridging Divides–the theme of the CAFS 2020 conference is: Everyone at the Table.
+In line with the theme of Congress 2020–Bridging Divides–the theme of the CAFS 2020 conference is Everyone at the Table.
 Institutions of higher education in Canada have historically contributed to and benefited from prejudice and violence against black, Indigenous, and people of colour.
 Recent examples of racial profiling on campuses in Canada have punctuated the urgent need to address racism and colonialism in academia, as well as the need to end the dominance of white-settler perspectives in research and education.
 This year, CAFS equally seeks to challenge the systemic injustices of the industrial and alternative food systems that marginalize the food histories, practices, and experiences of Indigenous, African Canadian, and diverse communities.
-Everyone at the Table hopes to make connections between these diverse perspectives and to center historically marginalized voices, to work towards building a greater understanding of how to achieve food justice within Canada.
+Everyone at the Table hopes to make connections between these diverse perspectives, to center historically marginalized voices, and to work towards building a greater understanding of how to achieve food justice within Canada.